 Delhi Food Walks.
 Know Delhi through its food!
-There are several food walks provided by the authority, accompanying a guide to introduce you with Old Delhi Food Culture.
+There are several food walks provided by the local authority, accompanying a guide to introduce you with Old Delhi Food Culture.
 This certainly is going to be an amazing experience for you.

 For Shopaholics.
 Khan market, which is an amalgamation of several clothing shops and other antique accessories, is perfect for the shopaholics.
-Also, there are several street clothing stalls that are famous among Delhiites as well as tourists.
+Also, there are many street clothing stalls that are famous among Delhiites as well as tourists.
 Apart from this, you can head to several malls in Delhi to enjoy your days in the capital city.

 The inauguration of the National War Memorial was quite recent, that is, on the 25th of February 2019.
-Although people can visit this place to witness this tribute to the martyrs at any time of the day, evenings are the most preferable time for you.
+Although people can visit this place for free to witness this tribute to the martyrs at any time of the day, evenings are the most preferable time for you.

 Air.
 The nearest airport is Indira Gandhi International Airport which is well-connected to major cities in India as well as overseas.
-Once you reached the airport, you can easily take a bus, cab, taxi or auto to reach the National War Memorial.
+Once you reach the airport, you can easily take a bus, cab, taxi or auto to reach the National War Memorial.

 Rail.
 The nearest railway station is New Delhi Railway Station.
 It is well-connected to other major cities of India such as Mumbai, Kolkata, Chennai, Gujarat, etc. Once you reach the station, you can take a bus, auto, taxi to reach India Gate where the National War Memorial is located.
 Also, you can take Metro Rail Service towards Khan Market on the Violet Line, Udyog Bhavan on the Yellow Line or Mandi House on the Blue Line.